Last updated: 8/17/23 | August 17th, 2023

 The burial ground is a stop on the Slavery and Underground Railroad Walking Tour, on which you’ll learn about the integral role that enslaved Africans played in colonial New York.

 290 Broadway, +1 (212) 238-4367, nps.gov/afbg/index.htm.
 Open Tuesday-Saturday 10am–4pm.
 Admission is free.

 9. Van Cortlandt House Museum

-The only site on this list not in lower Manhattan, this is the oldest building in the Bronx and one of the oldest surviving buildings in the entire country.
+The only site on this list not in lower Manhattan, this is the oldest building in the Bronx.
+In fact, it’s one of the oldest surviving buildings in the entire country.
 Built in 1748 by African slaves, the property was used during the Revolutionary War by the Comte de Rochambeau, the Marquis de Lafayette, and George Washington (who had his headquarters here during the final years of the war).

 It’s one of the oldest historic museum houses in the country (the fourth oldest to be precise), and much of the furniture and items on display are from the colonial era.
 Today, you can tour the house to see what life was like during the war.

 On Staten Island, you’ll find The Conference House, where Ben Franklin led a peace delegation in 1776 (it failed).
 The house has been refurbished and does events throughout the year.
 It’s open Saturdays and Sundays, 12-4pm, with guided tours starting every hour on the hour.
 Admission is $4 USD.

 On the corner of Pearl and Broad, you’ll find the brick outline of Stadt Huys, the first city hall as well some glass portals that look down to remnants of the colonial city that were found in the 1970s.